rebeccabilbro/rebeccabilbro.github.io/_posts/2018-07-12-getting-started-with-go.md

 ### Your Go Workspace (GOPATH)

-A workspace is a directory hierarchy to house the Go source code for a project.
+A Go workspace is a directory hierarchy to house the Go source code for a project.
 It will also end up containing the package objects and command binaries that the compiler produces from your source code.
-Workspaces can live anywhere.
+Technically, workspaces can live anywhere, and you *could* even have multiple ones, but that's not considered a [best practice](https://golang.org/doc/code.html#Workspaces) in the Go community.

 Let's create a workspace called `goplaces` inside my `Projects` directory: